 "We have a fairly sophisticated infectious disease clinic at the medical school complex here in Portland.
 At one point I tried to make an appointment about my infection via a naturopathic doctor based on a positive lab test through Great Smokies Diag.
 I was refused to be seen.
 The reason given was that I was not thought to be sick enough to require the services of a specialist".

 After four years of searching Garey found a specialist endocrinologist interested in treating parasites.
-To Garey's relief he was a dr "who thinks outside the square" because he was willing to take into consideration the two positive results for E.histolytica and treat him with something other than Flagyl.
+To Garey's relief he was a dr "who thinks outside the square".

-Under the guidance of this doctor Garey completely recovered after taking a combination of Humatin and Nitazoxinide.
+Under the guidance of this doctor Garey made a complete recovery after being prescribed a combination of Humatin and Nitazoxinide.

-After his recovery Garey wrote to his first primary care physician outlining the extent of his search for a treatment, enduring misdiagnoses and inadequate treatment for four years until he finally finding a dr who did not dismiss his 2 positive results for E.histolytica.
+Garey wrote to his first primary care physician outlining the extent of his search for a treatment, enduring misdiagnoses and inadequate treatment for four years until he finally found a dr who did not dismiss the positive result.
 The doctor replied, by registered mail, to inform Garey that "he would no longer be willing to see me for any reason".

 Nitazoxanide 600mg 4 x daily for four days